 Textured carpets are great for all areas in the home, they are perfect for today’s active families and are available in a wide range of prices.

 Saxony: For the family looking for the plush look and feel.
 For a more formal, traditional and stylish look, consider the beautiful saxony.

 This style has a smooth, soft, velvet plush appearance and a luxurious feel.
-Each yarn has a consistent twist and finish, making this carpet the ideal solution for a master bedroom, formal dining room or a formal living room.
+Each yarn has a consistent twist and finish, making this carpet the ideal solution for a master bedroom, a formal dining room or a formal living room.

 This style is not a good choice for high traffic areas or rooms with active kids.
-Also be aware that this style does show footprints and vacuum marks.
+Also, be aware that this style does show footprints and vacuum marks.

 Frieze: The "New" shag choice for durability.
 For an active area, a frieze carpet may be the way to go.
-This is a cut pile that has a very high twist level, meaning each strand of yarn is twisted so tightly that it appears to curl at then ends.
+This is a cut pile that has a very high twist level, meaning each strand of yarn is twisted so tightly that it appears to curl at the ends.